CanonicalLtd/flashback/README.md

 # Flashback

-Lightweight recovery image installer, compatible with the `curtin` format
+Lightweight recovery image installer that handles:

+ - Creation of a recovery partition
+ - Disk encryption (optional)
+ - Factory-reset from the recovery partition

 ## Install from Source
 If you have a Go development environment set up, Go get it: